root-project/root/io/doc/TFile/README.md

 may in principle appear in any order.

    The file header is fixed length (64 bytes in the current release.)
-It's detailed format is given in "header.txt".
+It's detailed format is given in \ref header.

    A free segment is of variable length.
 One free segment is a set of contiguous bytes that are unused, and are available for ROOTIO to use